newspaperclub/serialize_typed_attributes/README.md

       serialize_typed_attribute :properties, :ownership_history, :json
     end

-And now you can access the hstore values as the type specified.
+And now you can access the properties of the hash directly as attributed accessors, cast to the field specified.

+    car = Car.new
+    car.properties = { "colour" : "red", "wheels": 4, "engine_cc": 1.8 }
+    car.colour
+    # "red"
+    car.wheels
+    # 4

 Importantly, for us anyway, it provides rudimentary dirty tracking, so you can check `car.colour_changed?` after setting it.